-Portsmouth Youth Sailing resumed its summer camp Wednesday, only a day after 12 children were rescued after their boats went adrift on the Sakonnet River.
+Portsmouth Youth Sailing resumed its summer camp Wednesday, only a day after on the Sakonnet River.

-Ted Gersen, president of Portsmouth Youth Sailing, provided clarification in an e-mail about what he called an "unfortunate incident" at Sandy Point Beach Tuesday.
+Ted Gersen, president of Portsmouth Youth Sailing, provided clarification in an e-mail about what he called an "unfortunate incident" at Tuesday.

 According to Gersen, Portsmouth Youth Sailing held its Captain Camp at Sandy Point Beach yesterday.
 Approximately 12 children and three instructors took part in the program.

 After land activities and a required swim test, "instructors launched six Optimist Dinghy sailboats with two kids in each boat."
 The northwest wind speed was approximately 10 knots at the time.

 All of the children and instructors wore U.S. Coast Guard-approved personal flotation devices, said Gersen.

 "Around 4 p.m., an unexpected, above forecast, breeze came up very quickly.
 Four boats capsized simultaneously," Gersen wrote in an e-mail.

 When reached by phone, Gersen confirmed the eight children in those four boats fell in the Sakonnet River.
 It is unknown how long the children were in the water before being rescued.

 One of the six boats managed to sail back to the beach.
 Another boat with its two crew were recovered by an instructor.